Skip to main content

 How long does it take to build a multi-vendor marketplace?

-An MVP with core buyer/seller flows takes 24-32 weeks.
+An MVP with the core buyer and seller flows takes 24-32 weeks.
 A production-ready platform with reviews, seller dashboards, and fulfillment tracking takes 32-48 weeks.
-We recommend launching with 50-100 sellers in a single product category before expanding.
+Our advice: launch with 50-100 sellers in a single product category before you expand.

 Should I use Elasticsearch or Algolia for marketplace search?

-Elasticsearch gives you full control and costs less at scale — roughly $200-$500/month on AWS.
-Algolia is faster to implement (2-3 weeks vs 4-6 weeks) but charges per search request, which adds up fast at 100K+ daily searches.
-For most MVPs, Algolia wins on speed.
-For scale, Elasticsearch wins on cost.
+Elasticsearch hands you full control and costs less at scale, roughly $200-$500/month on AWS.
+Algolia is quicker to stand up (2-3 weeks vs 4-6 weeks) but bills per search request, and that adds up fast once you pass 100K+ daily searches.
+So for most MVPs, Algolia wins on speed.
+At scale, Elasticsearch wins on cost.

 How does Stripe Connect work for a marketplace?

-Stripe Connect splits payments between buyers, sellers, and the platform in real-time.
-Buyers pay the platform.
-The platform deducts its commission (typically 10-20%).
-Stripe routes the remainder to the seller's connected account.
-It handles seller KYC, 1099 tax reporting, and supports 135+ currencies.
+Stripe Connect splits payments between buyers, sellers, and the platform in real time.
+The buyer pays the platform.
+The platform takes its commission (usually 10-20%).
+Then Stripe routes whatever is left to the seller's connected account.
+It also handles seller KYC and 1099 tax reporting, and it supports 135+ currencies.

 What tech stack is best for a marketplace app?

-Node.js or Python (Django) for the backend, React or Next.js for the web storefront, Flutter for mobile apps, PostgreSQL for transactional data, Elasticsearch for product search, Redis for caching and sessions, and Stripe Connect for payments.
-AWS or GCP for cloud infrastructure.
+Here's the stack we reach for.
+Node.js or Python (Django) on the backend.
+React or Next.js for the web storefront.
+Flutter for the mobile apps.
+PostgreSQL for transactional data, Elasticsearch for product search, and Redis for caching and sessions.
+Stripe Connect for payments.
+AWS or GCP underneath it all.

 Can I start with a single-vendor store and add marketplace features later?

-Technically yes, but the database schema changes are significant.
+Technically, sure.
+But the database schema changes are no small thing.
 A marketplace needs multi-tenant seller accounts, per-seller inventory, commission tracking, and split payments from day one.
-Retrofitting these into a single-vendor store typically costs 40-60% more than building marketplace-first.
+Bolting all of that onto a single-vendor store afterward usually costs 40-60% more than just building marketplace-first.

 GET STARTED